aquasecurity/trivy/docs/docs/references/troubleshooting.md

 !!! error
     FATAL failed to download vulnerability DB

-If trivy is running behind corporate firewall, you have to add the following urls to your allowlist.
+If Trivy is running behind corporate firewall, refer to the necessary connectivity requirements as described [here][network].

-- ghcr.io
-- pkg-containers.githubusercontent.com

 ### Denied